R0bl0x10501050/StudioCLI/README.md

 You can install the plugin [here](https://www.roblox.com/library/7347744413/StudioCLI).

 ## Notice
-THe main branch is the developer build, whiole the rest of the branches correspond to their version.
+The main branch is the developer build, whiole the rest of the branches correspond to their version.